For example, use quick push for breaking news-type notifications or new content updates. Some common use cases are:

 Create a quick push audience

 Before you create a quick push notification, you must define the audience.
 Even if you want to send a notification to all users, you must define an audience that includes all users (for example, users who have used the app at least once).
-After the audience is defined, it is available to use for any quick push campaign.
+After you define an audience, it is available to use for any quick push campaign.

 To create a predefined audience for quick push notifications: